mathexl/antiscrape/README.md

 ##antiscrape.js

-A lightweight, easy Javascript file to protect your email and phone from simple to moderately advanced web scrapers.
+A lightweight, easy Javascript file to protect your email and phone number from simple to moderately advanced web scrapers.
 While it is nearly impossible to 100% protect your website from scrapers, although strong protection could be created using server honeypots or more involved access rules, this Javascript file is a simple approach to give a small, albeit decent layer of protection to your content.
 While scrapers could hypothetically run the file in a simulator and attain